 If the site agrees to take the student, a confirmation letter with the student's request will be sent to the site.
 The student and the site supervisor will agree upon a starting date and ending date for the practicum.
-Once these dates are determined, they should be e-mailed to the Clinic Director and the Department secretary.
-Note that practicum dates are classified in reference to the semester in which they occur (e.g., Spring, Summer, Fall).
+Once these dates are determined, they should be e-mailed to the Clinic Director and the Clinic Administrative Assistant.